 One of the biggest risks associated with welding is if someone walks into an area where welding is being performed.
 The extremely bright light that is emitted from the torch can cause severe eye problems almost instantly.

 In addition, the distraction of someone walking in can cause the welder to move or look away from his work.
 When this happens they can damage the piece they are working on, or worse, expose themselves to a potentially serious injury.

-If the area where welding takes place is more out in the open, you can use floor marking tape (similar to this) to alert people to the risk.
+If the area where welding takes place is more out in the open, you can use floor marking tape to alert people to the risk.
 Placing orange floor marking tape, for example, can be an easy way to identify this risk.
 Of course, you can use any color or pattern on the tape that you would like.
 The key thing is to ensure that everyone in the facility is aware of what it means.

 When looking for welding safety hazards, you don’t want to overlook the risk of electrical shock.
 In many cases, this is actually one of the most significant risks that welders face, even though they may not even realize it.

 When welding metal objects, it is possible for them to become electrified.
 If the welder is touching them they can quickly get electrocuted.
 Another similar risk is when there are two or more metal objects with the welder in the middle.
 In some situations, the objects may have voltage going through them, and when the welder touches them they complete the circuit.

 This can cause the electricity to flow through them, which can quickly cause some very severe injuries or even death.
 Even if the electrical current is very minor, it can cause the welder to get shocked and pull away.
 This jerking motion can cause them to fall or get burned by the welding tools.

 4. Personal Protection Equipment Requirements

 Welders need to have access to a variety of different types of personal protection equipment in order to minimize any welding safety hazards.
 This equipment needs to be on site and in a place that is easy to access for anyone who will be using the welding tools.